OpenMS/pyopenms-docs/docs/source/feature_detection.rst

 =================

-One very common task in :term:`mass spectrometry<Mass spectrometry>` is the detection of 2-dimensional patterns in :term:`m/z` and time (:term:`RT`) dimension from a series of :term:`MS1` scans.
-These patterns are called ``Features`` and they exhibit a chromatographic elution profile in the time dimension and an isotopic pattern in the :term:`m/z` dimension (see `previous section <deisotoping.html>`_ for the 1-dimensional problem).
+One very common task in :term:`mass spectrometry<Mass spectrometry>` is the detection of 2-dimensional patterns in m/z and time (RT) dimension from a series of :term:`MS1` scans.
+These patterns are called ``Features`` and they exhibit a chromatographic elution profile in the time dimension and an isotopic pattern in the m/z dimension (see `previous section <deisotoping.html>`_ for the 1-dimensional problem).
 OpenMS has multiple tools that can identify these :term:`features` in 2-dimensional data, these tools are called :py:class:`~.FeatureFinder`.
 Currently the following